smfo/whatILearntToday/.NET-C#/Entity framework core/cors.md

 ## Attributes
 Used to appliy different policies to different endpoints in the application.

 The policies are set in the setup.
-Defile one default policies and as many other policies as deciered.
+Define one default policy and as many other policies as deciered.
 ```C#
 public void ConfigureServices(IServiceCollection services)
     {